abdurehman760/dynamic-oscillating-workers/README.md

 ---

-## Future Improvements
+## Future Improvements can be Done by
-- Add support for configurable limits (e.g., MAX_PUSHERS, MAX_PULLERS).
+- Adding support for configurable limits (e.g., MAX_PUSHERS, MAX_PULLERS).
-- Enhance state restoration to handle partial failures.
+- Enhancing state restoration to handle partial failures.
-- Implement metrics for monitoring worker performance.
+- Implementing metrics for monitoring worker performance.

 ---

-## License
-This project is licensed under the MIT License.